Postcard of crowd at Taliesin. Caption on card: "WEST WING. WRIGHT'S BUNGALOW". Property: Patrick Mahoney

 Reading Time: 5 minutes

 The photograph above was published in a “Flashback” article from December 4 by Ron Grossman at The Chicago Tribune: “Frank Lloyd Wright’s Taliesin was a refuge for illicit romance.
 But tragedy tore apart the love he built”.
 It’s one of two photographs taken at Taliesin on December 25, 1911.
-That was is published in my entry, “I looked at stone.”
+That was published in my entry, “I looked at stone.”

 That’s what I said to journalist Ron McCrea in 2010 after I’d spent my weekend looking at photos of Taliesin (he was writing about them, Wright, and Mamah Borthwick in his book, Building Taliesin, published in 2012).